OrionJoshi/DevOps/README.md

 Once we create workspace, if we want version control, we required a repository.called local repository(.git)

+2. git status:

+It shows the current status of all files in each area, like untracked files modified files staged files etc

+If we want concise output we have to use -s option
 ## git Diff command
 ------------------
 #### In the content of file